lineralpha/UnityExercise/ReadMe.md

 ```
 ## Part 4 - Deploy to k8s cluster
-I used minikube on local laptop to proof the concept thus I did not use helm charts.
-And no need to use persistent volumes either.
+I used minikube on local laptop to proof the concept.
 All scripts and k8s deployment files are in the <b>k8s-depl</b> subfolder.

 For simplicity, I've published the app images to docker hub.
 Pull these two container images and add them to minikube cache (RabbitMQ will be pulled from the official image during pod deployment).
 ```